ScottGCode/SocialNetworkAPI/README.md

 ## Description

 Social media startups require an application that can handle large amounts of unstructured data using a NoSQL database.
 This is why I have created an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 Using Express.js for routing, a MongoDB database, and the Mongoose ODM.
 This application also uses npm package date-fns for date formatting.
-Users are able to create, read, update and delete data in the application.
+Users are able to create, read, update and delete data in the application including adding and deleting thoughts and reactions.
+This helps create fast and effecient database queries and allows a social media startup to begin acquiring a large amount of users in a short amount of time.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Installation